1 Tunngasugit

 If we add different endings to the same root, we get different meanings:

-aullaqtunga I am departing.
+aullaqtunga I depart.

-aullaqtutit You are departing.
+aullaqtutit You depart.

-aullaqtuq He / she is departing.
+aullaqtuq He / she departs.

 Affixes are pieces of words that appear between the root and the ending.
 They can never begin a word.
 Affixes add more information about the noun or verb that is described by the root.